DynamoDS/DynamoPrimer/09_Custom-Nodes/9-2_Creating.md

 Now that we have a base surface and a set of UV coordinates, we can import a target surface and map the points between surfaces.

 ![Exercise](images/9-2/UVmapping03.png)
 >1. **File Path:** Select the file path of the surface you want to import.
 The file type should be .SAT.
-Click the *"Browse..."* button and navigate to the *sampleSurface.sat* file from the .zip file downloaded above.
+Click the *"Browse..."* button and navigate to the *UVmapping_srf.sat* file from the .zip file downloaded above.
 2. **Geometry.ImportFromSAT:** Connect the file path to import the surface.
 You should see the imported surface in the geometry preview
 3. **UV:** Connect the UV parameter output to a *UV.U* and a *UV.V* node
 4. **Surface.PointAtParameter:** Connect the imported surface as well as the u and v coordinates.
 You should now see a grid of 3D points on the target surface